expo/expo/docs/pages/versions/v39.0.0/react-native/button.md

 ### **`title`**

 Text to display inside the button.
+On Android the given title will be converted to the uppercased form.

 | Type   | Required |
 | ------ | -------- |